hangyu98/IMSP/README.md

         'relation': 'interacts'
     }
     ```
-    The above representation will connect nsp15 of SARS-CoV-2 to IRF3 and RIG-I in the following
-    hosts: Homo sapiens, Felis catus, Macaca mulatta, Canis lupus familiaris, Rhinolophus
-    ferrumequinum and Mesocricetus auratus.
-The link type will be set as "interacts"
+    Specifically, the input above will connect nsp15 of SARS-CoV-2 to IRF3 and RIG-I in the following hosts: Homo sapiens, Felis catus, Macaca mulatta, Canis lupus familiaris, Rhinolophus ferrumequinum, and Mesocricetus auratus.
+The link type will be set as "interacts" (PPI).
-  - Protein functions should be collected and feed into /model/data/hetero_data.py following this
+  - Protein functions should be collected and feed into /model/data/hetero_data.py following this formatting:
-    formatting:
     ```python
     protein_function_data = {
         'ACE2': 'virus receptor activity',